Al-YL/al-yl.github.io/content/posts/note2515/lrd.md

 ## Possible Solutions

 So why are these SMBHs able to grow so quickly?
-This has indeed become a major puzzle, and at present there are two main lines of thought to address it.
+This has indeed become a major puzzle, and at present there are three main lines of thought to address it.

 ### Unknown Mechanisms

 ### Massive Seed BHs

+### Just a Miscalculation

 {{< youtube aizrg1CA5DE >}}